 If you’d met me as a child, you’d have never predicted I would end up where I am today.
 For starters, I did not grow up in a particularly political family, yet somehow felt a spark of interest in politics when I accidentally crossed paths with an RU-486 rally on my first (school-sponsored) trip to DC.
 [The teacher leading that trip was, um, horrified…]

 Ultimately, I earned a Ph.D. in political science from the University of Texas at Dallas … although not without a number of swerves along the way.
 I spend the academic year teaching government courses at Chattanooga State Community College and thoroughly love my work.
 Every yang needs its yin, though, and for me, that’s yoga.
 In 2016, I completed my 200-hour YTT with Curvy Yoga.
 I then completed my 300-hour advanced YTT with the Asheville Yoga Center in 2021, where I focused my advanced studies on trauma-informed, restorative, and yin yoga..
 I have logged more than 500 hours of yoga teaching in Chattanooga, Sewanee, and Tracy City.
 My classes are gentle, meditative, and designed to include those of all body types and flexibility levels.
-In the last year, I have brought my teaching into the water, leading gentle aqua yoga classes to those who never imagined they could do yoga.
-I will complete her 300-hour YTT in 2019 at the Asheville Yoga Center, where I’ve focused my advanced studies on trauma-informed, restorative, and yin yoga.

 I live in Monteagle, Tenn., with my life partner, Doug (sometimes known as The Math Professor, or TMP), two stepchildren, and a feisty rescue mutt named Lexie.